arturi/template-css/README.md

 # template-css

-Write CSS in template strings and it gets injected to DOM like :sparkles: optionally parse with any PostCSS plugin.
-Like so:
+Write CSS in template strings and it gets injected to DOM like :sparkles: Like so:

 ```js